Kinsta is a managed WordPress hosting company and I heard good reviews about them.

 As my followers should know, I’ve been on Bluehost for the longest time, at least over a year.

 So why did I switch hosts?
 Was Bluehost terrible for the blog?
-Nah, not exactly.
+Not exactly.

 I paid only about $3 a month which is super cheap.
 It was actually still working well for this blog most of the time.

-I did experience some downtimes here and there due to the SSL Certificate disappearing for a moment and other stuff.
+I did experience some downtimes here and there due to the SSL Certificate disappearing for a moment and other technical issues.

 Apart from that, everything was great.
-It even withstood a 7 – 10k daily traffic at one point which was insane.
+It even withstood a 7 – 10k daily traffic at one point which was insane for a shared hosting.

-But I knew it wouldn’t last.
+I knew shared hosting wouldn’t be optimal for the site in the long run.
 At some point of my blog’s life, I will have to move to a dedicated server / VPS / managed WordPress hosting.